Sneha421/Sneha421/README.md

 - 👋 Hi, I’m Sneha!
 - 👀 I’m interested in Artificial Intelligence, Machine Learning and Deep Learning
-- 🌱 I’m currently learning Computer Vision, Natural Language Processing and AWS
+- 🌱 I’m currently learning Computer Vision, Natural Language Processing, AWS and Reinforcement Learning
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Data Science and AI Projects
 - 📫 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/sneha-b-074/)